stormpath/stormpath-mod-authnz-external/README.md

 In addition to authenticating the users, you can also require them to be in a specific group or groups.
 To configure group membership check:

-1. Download the `jq` command line tool (needed to parse JSON responses):
+1. Install the `jq` command line tool (needed to parse JSON responses):

     ```bash
     sudo apt-get install jq